simonmichael/hledger/MANUAL.markdown

         expenses:foreign currency       $135.00
         assets                         $-135.00

-The `--cost/-B` flag does only one lookup step, ie it will not look up the price of a price's commodity.
+In other words the `--cost/-B` flag converts amounts to their price's commodity.
+(It will not look up the price of a price.)

 Note hledger handles prices differently from c++ ledger in this respect: we assume unit prices do not vary over time.
 This is good for simple